Garmin FTP – what is it? and why it’s probably not quite what you think it is

 I also like what AI Endurance does with ML and AI.
 It’s the real deal behind the scenes rather than some over-excited marketer flagging a simple formula as AI.

-Owner Markus claims to detect FTP by his method, although he sees it more as a way to quantify a 15-30-minute effort than FTP.
+Owner Markus claims to detect FTP using his method, though he sees it more as a way to quantify a 15-30-minute effort than as FTP.
 He combines a variety of markers in the data that are weighted over time

 3. 20-minute efforts if high enough